Chinwe Aneke Class of 2015

-Undergraduate school/major: I hold a degree from Howard University with a major in electrical engineering.
+Undergraduate school/major: I attended Purdue University and majored in electrical engineering.

 What do you consider a "must visit" place or "must do" activity in Chicago?
-The Apollo Theater, the Shakespeare Theater on Navy Pier, and Chicago Bulls basketball.
+Go to the Kingston Mines Blues Club and a taping of the NPR show Wait, Wait, Don't Tell Me.

 Oye Coker-Dickens Class of 2014